-- 3.23.3 The Base Salaries set out at clause 3.23.2 will be adjusted in accordance with clause 1.10. - 3.23.4 Nothing in the Agreement prevents the University, at its discretion, from providing remuneration and benefits to apprentices or trainees in addition to the Base Salaries set out at clause 3.23.2.
+- 3.23.2 Apprentices and trainees employed by the University at clause 3.23.1.1 are paid the Base Salaries set out in Schedule A. - 3.23.3 The Base Salaries set out in Schedule A will be adjusted in accordance with clause 1.10. - 3.23.4 Nothing in the Agreement prevents the University, at its discretion, from providing remuneration and benefits to apprentices or trainees in addition to the Base Salaries set out at Schedule A.